rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/01-Module/03_lecture.md

    - cuz in `POST` request , we need `body` cuz data goes to validate on the web server , so need `body`
 4) What's the status code for "i'm a teapot ?" <br>
 	Ans : `418`
-5) What status code will you get if you need to authenticate to access some content & u're unauthenticated ?
+5) What status code will u get if u need to authenticate to access some content & u're unauthenticated ?
    - Ans : `401`
-   - means u're access the web page which needs login & signup but you didn't have account of that website but u want to signup/authenticate
+   - means u're access the web page which needs login & signup but u didn't have account of that website but u want to signup/authenticate
    - then no response we'll get from the server right now , so this will be shown on client side
    - so client side means `400` series , so for unauthorized status code - `401`